 Bacterial infections, primarily gram-positive and gram-negative aerobes, and fungal infections are also encountered.

 Immunologic side effects have included infectious complications as a result of immunosuppression.

 In one patient who developed severe anemia, a bone marrow biopsy revealed selective hypoplasia of erythropoiesis.
 Erythropoietin levels were normal.
-The anemia resolved following infusions of erythrocyte concentrates and discontinuation of tacrolimus (the active ingredient contained in Prograf) The authors of this case report suggested a direct toxic effect of tacrolimus on the bone marrow.
+The anemia resolved following infusions of erythrocyte concentrates and discontinuation of tacrolimus.
+The authors of this case report suggested a direct toxic effect of tacrolimus on the bone marrow.

 Immune-mediated mechanisms have been suggested in other forms of tacrolimus-induced blood dyscrasias, such as hemolytic anemias and thrombocytopenia.